 The Dean Forest Guardian took on two other titles as sub-editions in 1929, the Dean Forest Mercury (founded in 1881 as the Dean Forest Mercury, West Gloucester Gazette; the name changed in 1940) and the Lydney Observer (founded in 1914).
 All three were merged when The Forester was launched in 1991.

-For most of the last three decades it was published by Gloucestershire Media Ltd, part of the Daily Mail & General Trust‘s regional and local newspaper publishing division, Northcliffe Media, until it was acquired by Sir Ray Tindle’s Tindle Newspapers group in 2010.
+For most of the last three decades it was published by Gloucestershire Media Ltd, part of what used to be the Daily Mail & General Trust‘s regional and local newspaper publishing division, Northcliffe Media.
+It was acquired by Sir Ray Tindle’s Tindle Newspapers group in 2010.
 The editorial offices are in Cinderford.

 It comes out on Thursdays.
 An e-edition’s also available online by paid subscription.